leaf-node/swirlnet.make-population/VS-NEAT.md

 The original [NEAT](http://www.cs.ucf.edu/~kstanley/neat.html)
 [paper](http://nn.cs.utexas.edu/downloads/papers/stanley.ec02.pdf) suggests
-that new genomes produced through crossover should randomly inherit or not inherit the 'disabled' status of a connection gene if it is disabled in either parent, regardless of parental fitness.
+that new genomes produced through crossover should randomly inherit (or not inherit) the disablement of a connection gene if it is disabled in either parent, regardless of parental fitness.

-This leads to a choice between frequently inheriting disablement from weaker parents or rarely inheriting disablement from fitter parents.
+This leads to a choice between rather frequently inheriting disablement from parents, including weak ones about as frequently as fit ones; or rarely inheriting disablement from parents, including fit ones.
-Neither option is appealing, as both options will frequently disrupt effective structure.
+Neither option is appealing, as both options will frequently disrupt effective structures.
 Attempting to compromise with a fifty percent chance will not fully succeed, as structure will then regularly be disrupted both ways.